jae1911/sitecontent/content/wiki/resonite/keybinds.md

 - I (while having a dev tooltip equipped) - Opens an inspector
 - CTRL+F - Focus on the selected object (you will need to select one beforehand)
   - ALT+RMB - Rotates around the focused object
+  - ALT+RMB+SCRW - Modify the zoom level on the focused object

 ## Other controls